zqfang/GSEApy/docs/run.rst

 This will import the following:

 * The :func:`replot` function to reproduce GSEA desktop results
-* The :func:`run` function to computing es,nes,pval,fdr,and generate plots *de nove*.
+* The :func:`run` function to computing es,nes,pval,fdr,and generate plots *de novo*.

 .. code:: python